Rigidity in Elliptic Curve Local-Global Principles: Abstract

 \section{Abstract}

-Let $\ell$ be a prime number.
-Katz established a local-global principle for elliptic curves over a number field that have nontrivial $\ell$-torsion locally everywhere.
-Sutherland gave an analogous local-global principle for elliptic curves that admit a rational $\ell$-isogeny locally everywhere.
-By analyzing the subgroups of $\GL_2(\F_\ell)$, we show that a failure of either of these \quotes{locally everywhere} conditions must be rather significant.
-More specifically, we prove that if an elliptic curve over a number field fails one of the above \quotes{locally everywhere} conditions, then its reductions at no more than 75\% of primes ideals may satisfy the underlying local condition.
-In the appendix, we give for (conjecturally) all elliptic curve over the rationals without complex multiplication, the densities of prime that satisfy the local conditions mentioned above.
+We study the rigidity of the local conditions in two well-known local-global principles for elliptic curves over number fields.
+In particular, we consider a local-global principle for torsion due to Serre and Katz, and one for isogenies due to Sutherland.
+For each of these local-global principles, we prove that if an elliptic curve $E$ over a number field $K$ is such that it fails to satisfy the local condition for at least one prime ideal of $K$ of good reduction, then $E$ can satisfy the local condition at no more than 75\% of prime ideals.
+We also give for (conjecturally) all elliptic curves over the rationals without complex multiplication, the densities of primes that satisfy the local conditions mentioned above.